bluepropane/rndm/README.md

 docker-compose up
 ```
 Then, fire up your browser and navigate to `localhost`.
 By default, the nginx service binds the react dev server on port 3000 and the django dev server on port 8000.

+In the development environment, there should be 4 services running:
+- `nginx`
+- `web`
+- `server`
+- `db`
+The `web` service runs the webpack development server so that hot reloading is enabled.

 ### Starting a production server with docker-compose
 To initialize a production web server using docker-compose, run